In the Press

 Cooperate with independent monitoring from juvenile justice experts

-“Creating learning environments conducive to the success of all California children is essential,” said Brandon Levin ’20, who also co-led the EAP Clinic.
+“Creating learning environments conducive to the success of all California children is essential,” said Brandon Levin ’21 of the EAP Clinic.
 “The clinic is fortunate to have been able to contribute to this effort.”

 Nguyen and Levin, both Southern California natives, were principal architects of the ACLU-EAP partnership.
 Their collaboration with Torres-Guillén brought the EAP Clinic’s pro bono consultancy to ACLU litigation.
 Other EAP members who worked on this matter include co-directors Lydia Fuller ’19 and Sesenu Woldemariam ’19, alongside Arjun Ramamurti ’18, Justin Smallwood ’19, John Gonzalez ’20, Katrin Márquez ’20, and Megan Mumford ’20.
 Clinical professors David Rosen ’69, Alex Knopp, and Alex Taubes ’15 supervised the EAP effort.